Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Results

 \subsection{Signal prediction}

 Finally, we make signal predictions at current and future detectors, namely, Super-Kamiokande and DUNE.
 We numerically calculate the flavor evolution including vacuum, matter, and collective effects until $1500\mathrm{~km}$.
 At this radius, the neutrino density is small enough and self-induced effects cease.
 The emitted neutrinos propagate through the H- and L-resonance in the outer layer of the progenitor and undergo additional mixing.
 Here, we assume these MSW effects produce adiabatic resonances and simple flavor mixing.
-We evaluate the event rate, assuming a SN of an $8.8 M_{\odot}$ progenitor at $d=10\mathrm{~kpc}$ as a representative distance in our Galaxy.
+For NO case, the MSW flavor mixing is described in \cite{Dasgupta:2008b} as